 (6) To the extent that the practice and procedure of a specialised retraining assessment panel are not prescribed under this Act, they are to be as the panel determines.

-[Section 146U inserted by No. 42 of 2004 s.
+[Section 146U inserted: No. 42 of 2004 s.
 110.]

 146V.
 Assessments by panels